 Treatments that can help children and adults with Rett syndrome include:

 Because Rett syndrome is a severe and incurable disorder, parents understandably search for treatments that will improve their child's symptoms and quality of life.
-Alternative therapies that have been tried in children with Rett syndrome include:
+Examples of alternative or complementary therapies that have been tried in children with Rett syndrome include:

 Coping and support

 Children with Rett syndrome need help with most daily tasks, such as eating, walking and using the bathroom.
 This constant care can be exhausting and stressful for families.
-It's natural to feel overwhelmed at times.
-Talking about your problems can help relieve your feelings of stress.
-Arrange for outside help to ease your load.
+To better cope with the challenge:

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.